VR-on-Linux/VR-on-Linux/README.md

 This is a SteamVR bug and it can't really be fixed from the outside.

 There is some discussion in [this Reddit thread][overlay wobble workarounds] about some workarounds, but they can cause issues with some games.

+### Potential issues with newer versions

+If experiencing issues with performance or with launching a specific title, try reverting SteamVR to an older version such as 1.14, which can be found under Library > Add "Tools" to filter > SteamVR > Properties > Betas.
+(Note: 1.14 is not compatible with Wayland and must be used with X11.)

 ----